syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Editing.md

 {% endtabs %}

 ### Cancel Editing
-The editing can be cancelled by calling the [CancelEdit](https://help.syncfusion.com/cr/cref_files/windowsforms/sfdatagrid/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Interactivity.CurrentCellManager~CancelEdit.html) method.
+The editing can be canceled by calling the [CancelEdit](https://help.syncfusion.com/cr/cref_files/windowsforms/sfdatagrid/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Interactivity.CurrentCellManager~CancelEdit.html) method.
 This will end the editing of the current cell by replacing the old value before entering to the edit mode.

 {% tabs %}
 {% highlight c# %}